codewithmashi/lifetune/README.md

 Juggling 5 different health apps?
 This concept brings everything — **fitness**, **meditation**, **diet**, and **hydration** — into one clean, intuitive app.

-> 💡 *Not my design — but I build mobile apps like this for iOS & Android.*
+> 💡 A modern health app experience — brought to life with Flutter for iOS & Android.
 > 👉 [Check out the source code](https://www.instagram.com/reel/DIx0tqQz3CV/)
 > ✉️ DM me to bring **your idea** to life.